mahirsowad3/Auction-House-Website/README.md

 1. After logging in, click the "View Active Items" button on the Navbar.
 2. A list of all active items will be displayed.
 3. To see more details about an item, click the "View Details" button next to the item.
-4. To manage an item’s status, click the "Freeze" or "Unfreeze" button corresponding to the item.
+4. To manage an item’s frozen status, click the "Freeze" or "Unfreeze" button corresponding to the item.
    - When you freeze an item, a pop-up message will appear: "Item successfully frozen!"
    - When you unfreeze an item, a pop-up message will appear: "Item successfully unfrozen!"
 5. To review unfreeze requests, click the "Unfreeze Requests" button in the Navbar.
-6. A table displaying all unfreeze requests will appear.
+6. A table displaying all unfreeze requests for active items will appear.
 7. From this table, click "Unfreeze" to unfreeze the item or "Deny" to reject the request.
-8. When you deny a request, a pop-up message will appear: "Unfreeze request denied."
+8. When you deny a request, a pop-up message will appear: "Unfreeze request denied", and the seller will be able to request to unfreeze that item
+9. When you "unfreeze" a request, a pop-up message will appear to inform that the item has been unfrozen

-#### Auction Reports
+#### Generate Auction Report and Generate Forensics Report
-1. After logging in as Admin.
+1. Log in in as Admin.
-2. User will click on the Report tab in navbar.
+2. Admin will click on the "Reports" tab on the navbar.
-3. and will see a page with two sections
-4. First row showing total profit earned.
-5. Second row shows forensics report
+4. Once there, they can both generate the Auction and Forensics reports as described under the "IMPORTANT NOTES" section of this README..

 ---